AdamSmasherDerby/Statsbook-Tool/README.md

 5. Missing data from IGRF
 6. Jam called for injury checked without a corresponding "3" on the lineups tab.
 7. Jammers with lead and a penalty, but not marked "lost."
+8. Empty box on the lineup sheet without an accompanying comment.

 Flamingo icon from http://www.iconsmind.com